"You Have No Understanding in Your Heart"

 The last time I mentioned this I was told “You have no understanding in your heart.”

-A couple of years ago I revisited one of the driest parts of the planet, a small settlement in the Australian desert.
+A few years ago I revisited one of the driest parts of the planet, a small settlement in the Australian desert.
 Chatting to a local in the pub about the climate there he told me that, since records began over a hundred and twenty years ago, it had never rained on the Australia Day holiday weekend (at the end of January, in the southern hemisphere summer).
 Now if I had suggested that the probability of rain on the next Australia Day holiday weekend was 50% (it will either rain or it won’t) he would quite reasonably have considered that I was being irrational.
 Yet this is precisely what many believers do.
 They assume that the probability of a god existing is (at the very least) always 50% (he either exists or he doesn't).
 This is despite the fact that science has never found anything other than a physical causation for every phenomenon it has investigated (zero observations for God, or indeed, anything supernatural).
 Just like it has never rained in that small desert town on the Australia Day holiday weekend (zero observations for rain).

-Now it could rain next Australia Day weekend, sure, but what I am not going to do is turn up to the very same pub on the next sunny +40C Australia Day weekend wearing a raincoat and carrying an umbrella claiming that it really is raining, the rain is invisible and beyond our senses, and if you “unsophisticated” locals do not accept this then “you have no understanding in your heart”.
+Now it could rain next Australia Day weekend, sure, but what I am not going to do is turn up to the very same pub on the next sunny 40C+ Australia Day weekend wearing a raincoat and carrying an umbrella claiming that it really is raining, the rain is ineffable, invisible and beyond our senses, and if you “unsophisticated” locals do not accept this then “you have no understanding in your heart”.

 I think I'd understand completely when they refuse to serve me another beer.